ccao-data/data-architecture/dbt/models/ccao/docs.md

 # corner_lot

 {% docs table_corner_lot %}
 CCAO corner lot indicator.
-Determined algorithmically by unobstructed access to perpidincular streets.
+Determined algorithmically in R, a centroid is placed in the center of each Pin10 parcel.
+Four lines are extended from the centroid at 90° angles.
+If at least two lines intersect with a road, without being obstructed by another parcel, and at a 90° angle (not a front and back street), the parcel is classified as a corner lot.

 **Primary Key**: `pin10`
 {% enddocs %}